tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: drop node 3 (portable_containers in containers) disp???
 	- TBD: can burt know about node 3 items he hasn't 'seen' in this game?
 	- TBD: play through Zork kitchen to test out
+- TBD?: can I store variables in static_dict strings? (in f-string format)
+- TBD?: can I return method errors based on verb method
+	- EXAMPLE: (e.g. "Burt, what kind of person would try to attack a Throne?")
+- TBD: convert words like 'look' to 2word in interp(), rather than cmd(), if possible

 Plurals: